 … when you get to the family section, that is.
 You need to fill out a lot of parent information in this section, such as your parents’ majors and years of graduation.
 You must enter the precise college information for your parents, especially if you apply to a college as a legacy student.
 (This means that one of your family members attended a particular college.)
 Admissions officials will also want to know if an older sibling graduated from a college to which you apply.

 Some colleges prefer and allow self-reporting.
-Self-reporting means that you can input your grades yourself on the Common App, without having to send in an official copy of your transcript.
-You will need to list all the classes you’ve taken so far in high school and the final grade for each.
+Self-reporting means that you can input your grades yourself on the Common App, without your school counselor having to send in an official copy of your transcript.
+You will need to list all the classes you have taken so far in high school and the final grade for each.

 You can list your senior year classes, too.
 When you submit a Regular Decision app, you will report some grades.
 Early Action applications, on the other hand, do not contain senior year grades.
 Colleges make admissions decisions from this information, so make sure you self-report your exact grades.
-(By the way, don’t even think about fudging your grades, not even a smidge.
-Colleges will ask for your final official transcript and can rescind your acceptance if they realize you’ve provided faulty information.)
+(By the way, do not even think about fudging your grades, not even a smidge.
+Colleges will ask for your final official transcript and can rescind your acceptance if they realize you have provided faulty information.)

-Tip 4: Add to the “Additional Information” section.
+Tip 5: Add to the “Additional Information” section if warranted.

-Colleges want to know you as a person — beyond your GPA and standardized test scores (if you elect to submit your test scores).
+Colleges want to know you as a person beyond your GPA and standardized test scores (if you elect to submit your test scores).
 They want to know as much as possible about your activities in high school.
+If you want to bolster your activities, check out our resource, which lists over 30 summer programs!

 The activities section allows you to input 150 characters (including spaces and punctuation) about your key successes.
-You can list up to ten activities in chronological order.
+You can list up to ten activities.
 Only listing one or two activities or using 60-character descriptions may hurt your overall application.
-However, most students have trouble fitting it all into the 150-character limit, which isn’t a lot of space at all.
+However, most students have trouble fitting it all into the 150-character limit, which is not a lot of space at all.

 You can also add leadership examples in the activities section.
 For example, if you served as the president of a club at your college, you can note that in the position/leadership section.

-I enjoy helping students hit the 150-character limit because it’s like a fun word puzzle.
-Most students tend to veer toward modesty but I always encourage them to highlight their accomplishments.
+We enjoy helping students hit the 150-character limit because it is like a fun word puzzle.
+Most students tend to veer toward modesty but we always encourage them to highlight their accomplishments.

-- Questions that each institution wants to know about you, such as your potential major(s).
+- Questions that each institution wants to know about you, such as your desired start term, application plan, and potential major(s).

 You may need to write supplemental essays for each college or university application.
 You might think this sounds easy, but depending on how many schools to which you apply, that could mean you have to write ten, fifteen, or twenty additional essays.
 Colleges require specific prompts and you cannot repurpose these.
 Check out the University of Michigan’s supplemental essays to understand the type of questions you may get asked.